-For an immersion into Miami’s Black history, culture, and community, I encourage visitors to spend some time away from the neon lights of the Art Deco District and beaches (don’t worry, they’ll still be there!), and explore neighborhoods likes of Little Haiti and Historic Overtown.
+For an immersion into Miami’s Black culture, I encourage visitors to spend some time away from the neon lights of the Art Deco District and beaches (don’t worry, they’ll still be there!) and explore neighborhoods likes of Little Haiti and Historic Overtown.

 I’ve highlighted some of Miami’s Black-owned businesses and institutions that add to South Florida’s flavor.
 So, here are some of my must-visit destinations, restaurants, hangouts, and entertainment in Miami’s Black-owned scene.

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.

 Black History Landmarks in Miami

 More than a popular local hangout, this lively beach park is of historical significance in Miami.
 In 1945, civil rights activists protested the Jim Crow era laws that denied Black people the right to enjoy Miami’s beaches.

 Following the protests, where Black leaders defiantly entered “white only” Haulover Beach, the local government responded by designating Virginia Key Beach as the first “colored-only” beach.
 It quickly became a popular destination.